 Students Interested in Applying for Summer Grants:

 Each student who is awarded a grant will receive a $3,000 stipend for eight weeks of research during the summer and one course-unit of research or independent study at no cost to the student.
 Recipients who do research on campus will be provided with up to eight weeks of campus housing (based on double occupancy).
+Awardees also participate in the summer research community and present in the Celebration of Student Research and Scholarship poster session at the discretion of their faculty mentor.
 Students may not have other obligations (paid employment, course work, etc.) during the period of the grant.
-Students may not have more than eight weeks of summer research funded by the college.
-In addition, the student is expected to be enrolled at Muhlenberg in fall 2020.
-Any student receiving an award must: (1) submit a report no later than September 11, 2020 and (2) participate in the fall poster session.
+Students may not have more than eight weeks of summer research funded by the college per summer.
+In addition, the student is expected to be enrolled at Muhlenberg in Fall 2021.
+Any student receiving an award must: (1) submit a short report no later than September 11, 2021 to Lori Flatto and (2) participate in the fall poster session.

 Students in all majors are eligible to apply.
 Representative projects include scientific research, photographic essays, choreography, and literary studies.
 Projects should be focused (one aspect of a writer’s work, the effect of light on plant defense mechanisms, etc.).
 Projects are intended to be student-initiated rather than faculty-initiated.

 Please note: If you plan to do survey research or other research with human subjects, you will need Muhlenberg College Institutional Review Board (IRB) approval.
-Applications without such approval are incomplete and will not be considered.
 Getting IRB approval can be a time-consuming process (especially if the project involves anyone under 18 years old) and must be started early.